 Faculty members are asked to submit grades approximately four weeks after the end of an examination period.
 Grades will not be released for any student who has an outstanding student account balance.
 CTLS will not release grades over the telephone or via email, even to the student, because of concern for students’ privacy.

 Once a faculty member has submitted student grades, the grade may change only upon written proof of demonstrable clerical error in the grading or grade reporting process.

 CTLS is not a degree-granting institution.
 Students who successfully complete the program are awarded a “Certificate in Transnational Legal Studies”.
 The Certificate bears the names of the Center’s Partner Schools and is signed by the Academic Co-Directors of the relevant academic year and Dean Treanor (Georgetown Law).

-CTLS will provide each student with a CTLS transcript.
+CTLS will provide each student with a Georgetown Law Center transcript showing their CTLS courses.
 Each participating school will be permitted to translate or transfer the grades to its own system in the way it deems appropriate.

 The Center has a recommended curve and faculty are asked to keep this in mind when grading:

 |1.5 (or 1.0)*||1%|

 *A 1.0 is a failing grade.
 It is not expected that a faculty member will necessarily assign a failing grade

 Directors’ List Distinction and “Best Student” in Course Prizes

 Beginning with the Fall 2011 semester, the Directors’ List distinction shall be given to the top 15% of students each semester based on their cumulative grade point average for the one semester; to be given the Directors’ List distinction a student must successfully complete at least 10 credits of CTLS coursework, including any required courses.